TomHarrop/tcdemux/README.md

 In this case, sample1 and sample2 are multiplexed in pool1 with internal barcodes.
 `tcdemux` will demultiplex the pool before trimming and masking, resulting in the same files as above.

+### Sample names

+Sample names will be checked for characters that are not uppercase or lowercase letters, digits, or underscores.
+The names will also be checked for double underscores.
+If any of these characters are found, the pipeline will print a message end exit.

+These characters cause issues for other software used in target capture analysis.

+You can fix this by changing the names in the sample_data and running `tcdemux` again.

 ### **`tcdemux` does not allow barcode errors**

 External barcodes are checked for errors before trimming and masking, and reads with barcode errors are discarded.